Arthur Gary Bishop: Early life

 Growing up in Hinckley, Bishop was an Eagle Scout and a devout Latter-day Saint.
 He was a quiet child who was described as a loner but also very intelligent.
 From 1966 to 1970, he attended Delta High School, where he was recognized as an honors student who succeeded best in business classes.
-He was elected to be the school's business manager and was a key-note speaker at his graduation.
-He then enrolled at Stevens–Henager College where he majored in accounting and business administration.
+He was elected to be the school's business manager and was a keynote speaker at his graduation.
+He enrolled at Stevens–Henager College, where he majored in accounting and business administration.
 He was recognized by college president J. M. Stevens as an honors student with a 3.7 GPA in 1971.
 When he was 19, Bishop served as a missionary for the Church of Jesus Christ of Latter-day Saints in the Philippines.

 He took up a job as a bookkeeper at a Ford dealership in 1978.
 He was arrested for embezzlement in February 1978 and given a five-year suspended sentence, but he skipped his parole and fled to Salt Lake City, living under the alias "Roger Downs."
 In 1979, he was excommunicated from the LDS church.

 While in Salt Lake City, he joined the Big Brothers program, where he was a "big brother" to a 10-year-old boy for nearly a year.
 Bishop was forced out of the program, before his first murder, after directors discovered he was molesting other children.